Jay Blakesberg: Biography

-Most of the 1990s, Blakesberg was constantly shooting for print magazines and record companies, creating what is now an archive of 30 years of pop music icons.
+During most of the 1990s, Blakesberg was constantly shooting for print magazines and record companies, creating what is now an archive of 30 years of pop music icons.
 The late 1990s saw the explosion of the "Dot-com" movement in the Bay Area.
 Many of the most popular of the business magazines of the day were looking for an edgy look to cover these new "technology rockstars" and they turned to Blakesberg for his eclectic and original style of photography.
 Some of the magazines he shot for included the Red Herring, Business 2.0 and Fortune Magazine among many others.
 It was during this time that new "online" music magazines were founded, giving Blakesberg a new category of projects.
-The most prominent and one of the first of its kind was "Addicted to Noise"(ATN) founded by Rolling Stone magazine staff writer Michael Goldberg.
+The most prominent and one of the first of its kind was "Addicted to Noise" (ATN) founded by Rolling Stone magazine staff writer Michael Goldberg.
 Blakesberg became a frequent contributor to this new online magazine shooting artists such as Weezer, Phish, X, Radiohead and DJ Shadow exclusively for ATN.
 The commissioned assignments continued from music magazines and record companies, giving Blakesberg the opportunity to work with many well-known artists including Tom Waits, John Lee Hooker, Santana, Brian Wilson, Willie Nelson, Metallica, Talking Heads, Beck, Joni Mitchell, Neil Young, Tom Petty, Dead Hot Workshop and many others.

+Rock Out Books, Guitars that Jam and other publications

 Just before September 11, 2001, Blakesberg secured a book deal to publish a coffee table book on his Grateful Dead archive.
-Published by Backbeat Books in the fall of 2002, this book resonated with Deadheads everywhere.
+Published by Backbeat Books in fall of 2002, this book resonated with Deadheads everywhere.
 Working on that book gave Blakesberg the inspiration to start his own book publishing company, which eventually was born as Rock Out Books.
 Under that umbrella, Blakesberg has either published or packaged over a dozen books of his own photography as well as other photographers and artists.
 Some of the books published by Rock Out Books include: To Defy the Laws of Tradition – A Photographic Archive of Primus and Les Claypool, Portraits from the Belly of the Whale by Michael Garlington, A San Francisco Love Affair by Gene Wright, and Traveling on a High Frequency, Blakesberg's 30 year retrospective of his music photography.